Become a Data Scientist_

 Guided Admissions Process_

 Our guided admissions process is the perfect time to find out if Codeup is the right fit for you and your goals.
-Our students come from all walks of life with a variety of educational backgrounds and work experiences, and there is no programming experience required for our Data Science program.
+Our students come from all walks of life with a variety of educational backgrounds and work experiences.
 If you are a motivated, professional, critical-thinker, we’re excited to meet you.

 In the past year, 88% of our students have received financial assistance.
 Discover a variety of financial solutions and scholarship opportunities to fund your future.